There are some things in life we just don’t want to think about, such as life insurance and income protection insurance.

 Generally, the more you pay in premiums the more comprehensive your cover is and the longer you’ll be covered for – likewise with less expensive policies being less comprehensive.
 Always find out how long a policy’s benefit period is, and exactly what you’re covered for, so you’re not faced with a potential sticky situation if you do have to make a claim and your payments stop before you can return to work.

 There is also typically an upper age limit on when your benefit payments stop.
 This varies from one provider to another but is usually somewhere between the ages of 60 and 65.

 If you are approaching 60 and currently hold an income protection insurance policy, you may wish to check what the age limit for claims is with your chosen provider, so you know you’re still able to claim should you be required to.

 Typically, you won’t be covered for your entire income, with most policies covering up to 75% of your income as well as placing a monthly cap on the amount you can receive each month.
 With TAL’s Income Protection Insurance, this figure is $10,000 per month.

 Another feature that insurers use to calculate the cost of your premiums is your occupation.
-For example, if you compare income protection in Australia of someone who works in mining with someone who works in an office worker, you may find that the miner pays a higher premium than the office worker because of the greater risk of injury associated with mining.
+For example, someone who works in mining will pay a higher premium than an office worker because of the greater associated risk of injury within their profession.